bflbarlow/mufascore.com/README.md

 This project was created to easily fit the need of scoring in MUFA games.

+With GitHub pages, his project is live at [maufascore.com](https://mufascore.com/).

 ## Creator Benjamin Barlow

 Benjamin Barlow is a multi-faceted tech nerd living in Madison, Wisconsin.
 They have a wide variety of skills and hobbies ranging from photography to web development.